Christian attitudes towards Freemasonry: Separation of church and state

 American Freemasons are consistent advocates of freedom of religion, as found in the First Amendment of the US Constitution.
 The idea that the Establishment Clause means a strict separation of church and state is interpreted by the Catholic Church as a veiled attack on its place in public life.
-Well into the nineteenth century, the papacy continued to assert a divinely-ordained right to appoint civil rulers and depose them.
-It called opposition to this principle "Religious Indifferentism", by which no religion was acknowledged as true or revealed.
+It called opposition to state religion "Religious Indifferentism", by which no religion was acknowledged as true or revealed.
 The papacy also described Freemasonry as a leader in the cause of popular sovereignty, as the 1913 Catholic Encyclopedia noted.
 This reference to the Masons is not present, however, in the New Catholic Encyclopedia.

 Some specific areas in which Freemasons were accused of aiming for an improper separation of church and state were: